by William Turrell

-And we’ve pushed responsive design as far as we can, not always successfully; it’s tough making static graphics – let alone interactive charts – work well at all resolutions.
+I pushed responsive design as far as I could, not always successfully.
+It's especially hard for journalists producing new content every day; it’s tough making static graphics – let alone interactive charts – work well on all devices.

-For me personally, as the sole developer on the project, I’ve had to continually switch hats between design, front and back-end and try and maintain a reasonably high standard of each, with the very real fear I’ll just be mediocre at everything.
-I’d like to think we’ve set a few good examples though - why not have a read and make up your own mind.
+Personally, as the sole developer on the project, I had to continually switch hats between design, front and back-end and try and maintain a reasonably high standard of each, with the very real fear I’ll just be mediocre at everything.
+I’d like to think we’ve set a few good examples though - why not read on and make up your own mind.

 Martin and I first worked together on the launch of UsVsTh3m in May 2013.
-Compared to Ampp3d, UsVsTh3m was ever so simple (no longer the case incidentally; I’m no longer involved and they have a much larger team now.
-We had some simple Photoshop templates from Chris Lam - a great designer at the Mirror - and from these we built a Tumblr template.
+Compared to Ampp3d, UsVsTh3m was very simple (no longer the case; their team has grown rapidly.)
+We had some basic Photoshop designs from Chris Lam - a great designer at the Mirror - which we used to build a Tumblr template.

 Martin has huge experience of working with many talented people at the BBC, Guardian and elsewhere but we’d never worked together before, so on my part, as a chronically insecure developer, there was a definitely a degree of wanting to prove myself.
-I persuaded him to send over the initial designs three days beforehand so I could look them over, and by Sunday night we had some revisions and I felt more relaxed about it.
+Usually I do this by trying to get a head start, and I persuaded him to send over the initial designs three days beforehand so I could look them over.
+By the Sunday night we'd made some revisions and I felt more relaxed about it.

 Our original version was actually multi-column, which both Martin and I liked, but popular opinion was against.

-As I recall, neither side articulated their reasons in any great depth at the time, but with hindsight the trend for both UsVsTh3m and Ampp3d has been to write posts with multiple images that can be scrolled through with minimal effort, and creating excerpts might be seen as a barrier to people discovering it.
+As I recall, neither side articulated their reasons in any great depth at the time, but with hindsight the trend for both UsVsTh3m and Ampp3d has been to write full posts with multiple images that can be scrolled through with minimal effort, rather than the traditional back and forth navigation between an index and individual stories; creating excerpts might be seen as a barrier to people discovering the full content.

-Using Tumblr meant we didn’t have to build our own infrastructure from scratch and we had a captive audience of users ready to share the content (assuming it was any good).
-Unfortunately it also meant the lack of control that comes with using a third-party platform: if you can imagine the pain of juggling multiple password protected blogs for testing, every design change requiring a manual copy and paste of the entire theme into a web interface and reverse engineering an entirely undocumented infinite scroll mechanism, you’d be on the right lines.
+But there's a real lack of control; if you're a developer, imagine the pain of juggling multiple password protected blogs for development and staging, every design change requiring a manual copy and paste of the entire theme into a web interface (no Github for you…) and reverse engineering an undocumented infinite scroll mechanism.

 Martin and I met mid-morning at Costa Coffee in Canary Wharf on 6 November 2013.
 By this point Chris had done some initial Photoshop templates which I saw but didn’t get my hands on until a few days later.
-We also had a target launch date, Monday 9 December and were pretty sure Wordpress would be our CMS this time.
+Martin had a target launch date, Monday 9 December 2013 and had chosen WordPress as the CMS.

-I had reservations and limited experience of Wordpress – developers might point to the lack of an MVC framework, some of the database structure and variable quality of plugins – but I hadn’t used Tumblr prior to UsVsTh3m either and it was clear journalists would feel confident enough with Wordpress to get up and running quickly.
-It would also be easier to justify choosing a widely used platform to Malcolm Coles at The Mirror.
+I had reservations and limited experience of WordPress – developers might point to the lack of an MVC framework, the limitations of the default database structure and variable quality of plugins – but I hadn’t used Tumblr prior to UsVsTh3m either and it was clear journalists would feel confident enough with WordPress to get up and running quickly.
+It'd also be easier to justify choosing a widely used platform to Malcolm Coles at The Mirror.